Below, find out all there is to know about weed grinders, how they work, and why they're so important when smoking or vaping flower.

-The purpose of an herb grinder is to grind marijuana buds down to a finer consistency that you can roll into a joint or pack into a bowl.
-Grinders are used primarily to improve the smoking experience by breaking down cannabis flower evenly.
-You may not need a grinder to break down nugs into smaller pieces, but using one decreases the likelihood of clogging your pipe.
-It allows you to use the flower more efficiently and makes joints and blunts burn more evenly.
+Popularized in the 1960s, grinders are used to break down dense cannabis buds to a finer consistency that you can then roll into a joint, blunt, or pack into a bowl.
+They're used primarily to improve the smoking experience by breaking down flower evenly, and using one decreases the likelihood of clogging your pipe.

 Parts of a grinder

-Grinders may be made from metal, plastic, or wood, with some lacking detachable parts and others assembled in as many as five pieces.
+Grinders may be made from metal, plastic, or wood, with some assembled in as many as five pieces.

 - Two-piece grinders include a lid and grinder bottom (also called a bud catcher)